mazen-yacoub/LinearRegression-CodeAlpha/README.md

 - Performed data exploration and cleaning to ensure data quality.
 - Visualized relationships between sales and various advertising channels.
 - Built and evaluated a model, identifying TV advertising as the most correlated predictor with sales.

 Results:

--The model explains approximately 83.9% of the variance in sales.
+- The model explains approximately 83.9% of the variance in sales.
--There is a statistically significant positive relationship between TV advertising spend and sales.
+- There is a statistically significant positive relationship between TV advertising spend and sales.
--The  model was validated on test data, demonstrating satisfactory performance metrics.
+- The  model was validated on test data, demonstrating satisfactory performance metrics.

 Libraries Used: Pandas, Seaborn, Statsmodels, and Matplotlib.
 This project provided data-driven insights into the relationship between advertising spend and sales